 Family engagement: any role or activity that enables families to have direct and meaningful input into and influence on systems, policies, programs, or practices affecting services for children and families.

-Behavioral health is a strengths-based term that highlights a person's wellness and includes the areas of mental health and substance use.
 Family engagement within behavioral health concerns the attitudes, behaviors, and affect of family members regarding particular interventions or treatment options.
-Increased family engagement often results in better outcomes for both the individual being treated and the involved family members.
+Increased family engagement at the practice and system level often results in better outcomes for individuals being treated and involved family members.

 Family engagement is the process in which families and youth have a primary decision-making role in the youth's treatment.
 Families are involved in making decisions regarding providers involved in the treatment team, and are encouraged to express preferences, needs, priorities, and disagreements.
 In addition, families actively collaborate in treatment plan development and in identifying desired goals and outcomes.
 Families are provided with thorough information to guide their decision-making and make joint decisions with their treatment team.
 Families actively monitor treatment modifications and treatment outcomes.

-Family engagement in schools is defined as parents and school personnel working together to support and improve the learning, development, and health of children and adolescents.
+Family engagement in schools is defined as parents and school personnel working together at the classroom, local, and system level to support and improve the learning, development, and health of children and adolescents.
 Family engagement in schools is a shared responsibility in which schools and other community agencies and organizations are committed to reaching out to engage parents in meaningful ways, and the parents are committed to actively supporting their children's and adolescents' learning and development.

 Parental involvement in education is the participation of parents in regular, two-way, and meaningful communication involving students' academic learning and other school activities.
 Parental involvement helps ensure that the following occur: